silversonicaxel/summary-more/fixtures/README.md

 # Example README
-readme-more is a tool that serch for all *.md files in your project and summarize them in the README.md
+summary-more is a tool that serch for all *.md files in your project and summarize them in the README.md

 ## Requirements
 * node 10.0+